abcdesktopio/docs/opsdocs/docs/cloudproviders/digitalocean/digitalocean.md

 ## DigitalOcean

 DigitalOcean is a powerful and production-ready, cloud platform.
-[Sign up and get a $200, 60-day credit to try our products](https://m.do.co/c/609a26849792)
+[Sign up and get a $200, 60-day credit to try digitalocean products](https://m.do.co/c/609a26849792)

 ## Requirements